Amaxter/Ultra-Modded-Survival/README.md

 # Ultra-Modded-Survival
+## Official Issue Tracker

-An issue tracker for the Ultra Modded-Survival modpack created by Amaxter and distributed via the Technic Platform.
+An issue tracker for the [Ultra Modded-Survival](http://www.technicpack.net/modpack/ultra-modded-survival-101.698929) modpack created by Amaxter and distributed via the Technic Platform.

 If you have a crash report or logs (found in Modpack options in launcher > Open Pack Directory and then crash reports folder or logs folder) then please submit them via a service like pastebin.com so that they don't take up so much space.
 Any crashes/logs submitted in plain text will be ignored.